MartinMiles/xm-cloud/README.md

  - [Using Sitecore Webhooks to Automate Processes on Item Publish](https://www.getfishtank.com/insights/using-sitecore-webhooks-to-automate-processes-on-item-publish) - Real‑time content sync using Sitecore webhooks for item publishing.
  - [Triggering ISR Revalidation Using Webhooks in Sitecore XM Cloud](https://www.getfishtank.com/insights/triggering-isr-revalidation-using-webhooks-in-sitecore-xm-cloud) - Step‑by‑step tutorial on automating Incremental Static Regeneration (ISR) with Sitecore webhooks, ensuring that static pages refresh immediately upon content updates.
  - [Publishing in Sitecore as a Content Author](https://www.getfishtank.com/insights/publishing-in-sitecore-as-a-content-author) - Explore the streamlined process of publishing content in Sitecore, tailored for content authors to enhance workflow efficiency and digital experience management.
+ - [Why Does Publishing One Item in Sitecore XM Cloud Publish Everything?](https://www.getfishtank.com/insights/why-does-publishing-one-item-in-sitecore-xm-cloud-publish-everything) - Explore common reasons and best practices to troubleshoot why publishing a single item triggers a full publish in Sitecore XM Cloud.
+ - [Using Sitecore Webhooks to Automate Processes on Item Publish](https://www.getfishtank.com/insights/using-sitecore-webhooks-to-automate-processes-on-item-publish) - Real‑time content sync using Sitecore webhooks for item publishing.
+ - [How to Publish Sitecore Global Data Sources Without Republishing Pages with Next.js](https://www.getfishtank.com/insights/how-to-publish-sitecore-global-data-sources-without-republishing-pages-with-nextjs) - Learn how to update global data sources in Sitecore without triggering a full page republish in your Next.js project.

 ## React

  - [Building a Custom Horizontal Scrollbar in React with Framer Motion](https://www.getfishtank.com/insights/building-a-custom-horizontal-scrollbar-in-react-with-framer-motion) - Step‑by‑step tutorial on crafting an accessible horizontal scroll container in React using Framer Motion for smooth animations.
  - [Understanding React Hooks](https://www.getfishtank.com/insights/understanding-react-hooks) - A comprehensive overview of React Hooks, explaining how they simplify state management and side effects in functional components.
  - [Using React Context to Create Conditional UI for Sitecore XM Cloud Renderings](https://www.getfishtank.com/insights/using-react-context-to-create-conditional-ui-for-sitecore-xm-cloud-renderings) - Step‑by‑step guide on leveraging React Context API to build conditional UI components that enhance the rendering experience in Sitecore XM Cloud.
+ - [Understanding the Differences: useEffect vs useLayoutEffect](https://www.getfishtank.com/insights/understanding-the-differences-useeffect-vs-uselayouteffect) - Detailed guide exploring how useEffect and useLayoutEffect differ in execution timing and use cases in React for optimal component behavior.
+ - [Comparing useState, Context, and Redux in React](https://www.getfishtank.com/insights/comparing-usestate-context-and-redux-in-react) - An in‑depth comparison of state management options in React, weighing the benefits of useState, Context API, and Redux.

 ## Redirects